 Know before you go

-- The rocky outcrops have steep drop offs.
-Children should be well supervised.
+- Rocky outcrops have steep drop offs - children should be well supervised.

 - Toilets at the car parks at both track ends.